RainEggplant/chatgpt-telegram-bot/README.md

 - Support for both private and group chats
 - Work in privacy mode (the bot can only see specific messages)
-- Authentication based on user and group IDs
+- Bot access control based on user and group IDs
 - Reset chat thread and refresh session with command
 - Typing indicator, Markdown formatting, ...
+- Cloudflare bypassing and CAPTCHA automation
 - User-friendly logging

 ## Usage